 Causes & Consequences of Spinal Cord Injuries

 The spinal cord is one of the most sensitive parts of our bodies.
-The bundles of nerves that run and down our spines and allow the control of most of our limbs and organs can be severely damaged in accidents great and small.
-To prevent catastrophic spinal cord injury, negligence must not be a part of our day-to-day activities.
+The bundles of nerves that run up and down our spines and allow the control of most of our limbs and organs can be severely damaged in accidents great and small.

 The harm caused to the spinal cord could cause:

 - Loss of bowel control

 - Pain walking, standing or sitting

 A person who has suffered a spinal cord injury can feel the impacts and consequences both immediately and permanently.
 Extensive treatments, dangerous surgeries, and lifelong rehabilitation are often necessary to fully care for a person who has experienced a traumatic spinal cord injury.
 The consequences of a spine injury require maximized compensation for treatments that will be expensive.